Great Little Trains of Wales

 The Great Little Trains of Wales (Welsh: Trenau Bach Arbennig Cymru) is the name of a joint marketing scheme formed in 1970 to promote some of the narrow gauge railways of Wales and encourage visitors to Wales.
 As well as marketing the railways, the scheme allows visitors to purchase a discount card, allowing reduced rates on all the lines.

 As of 2021, there are twelve railways in the scheme.

+In 2024, The Merioneth & Llantisilly Rail Traction Company Limited, and Ivor the Engine, were inducted as the 13th (and only fictional) member of Great Little Trains of Wales.